DFE-Digital/apply-for-teacher-training/app/views/content/service_privacy_notice.md

 - analysing application and service usage data (including the outcome of applications)
 - using information from education providers and information from the Apply service for analysis and research about initial teacher training

 Your data will also be shared between Apply and Get Into Teaching, which are both delivered by the Department for Education.
 This is to support your application journey.
-For example, we’ll send you relevant information and support opportunities.
+For example, we will send you relevant information and support opportunities.

-We’ll also call you on the phone number you give, to ask whether you would like help from a teacher training adviser.
+We will also call you on the phone number you give, to ask whether you would like help from a teacher training adviser.

 #### If you start teacher training